pzerger/supplemental/PMP/49-pmbok-processes.md

 4. Monitoring and Controlling
 5. Closing

-- **Initiating**.
-These processes help you define a new piece of work – either a complete new project or the phase you are about to begin.
-They ensure you have authority to proceed.

-- **Planning**.
-These processes help you define objectives and scope out the work to be done.
-They also encompass all the work around planning and scheduling tasks.
-Again, they can cover a complete project or just the phase you are working on right now.
-Or you might be closing one phase and planning the next in parallel.

-- **Executing**.
-You do these processes as you carry out your project tasks.
-This is the ‘delivery’ part of project management, where the main activity happens and you create the products.

-- **Monitoring and Controlling**.
-These processes let you track the work that is being done, review and report on it.
-They also cover what happens when you find out the project isn’t following the agreed plan, so change management falls into this Process Group.
-You’ll run these processes alongside those in the Executing Group (mainly, but alongside the other Groups too) so you monitor as you go.

-- **Closing**.
-Finally, these processes let you finalize all the tasks in the other Groups when you get to the point to close the project or phase.

 ## 10 Knowledge Areas of Project Management

-Each knowledge represents a complete area of specialization including jargon, tools, concepts and tasks.
+There are 10 knowledge areas which applied throughout the 5 process groups.
+Each knowledge area represents a complete area of specialization including jargon, tools, concepts and tasks.
 You will need to know something about each of them in order to be able to successfully manage a project.
 And to achieve your PMP® credential you’ll have to answer questions on each of them.

+The 49 processes are described in order here.

 1. [Project Integration Management](#integration-management)
 2. [Project Scope Management](#scope-management)